20240304 Grammar 449

 • Alignment with the values and Anglican ethos of Launceston Church Grammar School.

-• HLTAID012 – Provide First Aid in an Education and Care Setting.
+• Current HLTAID012 First Aid qualification in an Education and Care Setting.

 Launceston Grammar is committed to protecting children and young people from harm.
-We require all applicants to undergo an extensive screening process prior to appointment.
+All applicants will undergo an extensive screening process prior to appointment.

 Why Join LCGS?